Search

 Traveling with kids at SLC Airport

-While there are no designated kids play areas at SLC, kids will enjoy the LEGO shop, the restroom Whimsy Walls, the art throughout the airport and hanging out with the therapy dogs from the airport’s Pilot Pubs program.
+While there are no designated kids play areas at SLC, kids will enjoy the LEGO shop, the restroom Whimsy Walls, the art throughout the airport and hanging out with the therapy dogs from the Pilot Pups program at the airport.
 If you’ve got a long layover, take the kids to an upper floor of the airport parking garage for plane spotting.

 Activities near SLC Airport